 Note that while CO2 sensor modules do not automatically account for changes in altitude from sea level, they can be recalibrated for this.
 And some CO2 meters have built-in barometers that can compensate in real time.
 So if you are at high altitudes and need extremely accurate CO2 level readings, you should look for these features before making a purchase.

-If you need assistance choosing the correct sensor for your application, don't hesitate to contact us online or call at (877) 678-4259.
+If you need assistance choosing the correct sensor for your application email us or call us at (877) 678-4259.
 We'll be happy to answer any of your questions.